Theme Development Workshop on Trustworthy AI

 20 mins Keynote: There is No Universal Fairness: Lessons from Text Classification to Graph Prediction

-Charlotte Laclau (ELIAS, Associate professor, Télécom Paris)
+Charlotte Laclau (ELIAS, Associate Professor, Télécom Paris)

 10 mins Q&A and Discussion